microsoft/vscode-docs/docs/getstarted/telemetry.md

 One question we expect people to ask is to see the data we collect.
 However, we don't have a reliable way to do this as VS Code does not have a 'sign-in' experience that would uniquely identify a user.
 We do send information that helps us approximate a single user for diagnostic purposes (this is based on a hash of the network adapter NIC) but this is not guaranteed to be unique.
 For example, virtual machines (VMs) often rotate NIC IDs or allocate from a pool.
 This technique is sufficient to help us when working through problems, but it is not reliable enough for us to 'provide your data'.

 We expect our approach to evolve as we learn more about GDPR and the expectations of our users.
 We greatly appreciate the data users do send to us, as it is very valuable and VS Code is a better product for everyone because of it.
-And again, if you are worried about privacy, we offer the ability to disable sending telemetry as described in [How to disable telemetry reporting](/docs/getstarted/telemetry.md#how-to-disable-telemetry-reporting).
+And again, if you are worried about privacy, we offer the ability to disable sending telemetry as described in [Disable telemetry reporting](/docs/getstarted/telemetry.md#disable-telemetry-reporting).

 You can find more information about how the Visual Studio family approaches GDPR at [Visual Studio Family Data Subject Requests for the GDPR](https://docs.microsoft.com/microsoft-365/compliance/gdpr-dsr-visual-studio-family).